 Since its founding, the Round Top Family Library has been blessed by exceptional leadership, both from its Director and Staff, its Board of Directors, Advisory Board and Volunteers.
-In fifteen short years, the institution has grown from an underfunded tiny children’s library in the historic Rummel Haus that existed only because it was given a 30 year lease for $1.00 per year, to a certified public library and community center whose grounds and elegantly restored historic buildings are debt free.
+The institution has grown from an underfunded tiny children’s library in the historic Rummel Haus that existed only because it was given a 30 year lease for $1.00 per year, to a certified public library and community center whose grounds and elegantly restored historic buildings are debt free.
 Our programs have expanded and diversified far beyond our early dreams.
 That was only possible with the hard work and wise leadership of many people.

 Ms. Barbara, as she is lovingly known, was for many years the Elementary School Librarian at Round Top Carmine Schools.
 When she retired, she was invited to serve on our Board of Directors.
 At that point in the Library’s development, we had received the incredible gift of the Sterling and Marianne McCall Building, but were having growth pains because without an endowment or significant public support, the Library was living almost month to month.

 Not long after she joined our Board, she was “called by her maker” to lead the operations of the Library.
 She immediately began cost-cutting and using her relationships with the local community to lead us beyond those hard times.
 She has now become the “true heart” of the Round Top Family Library.
 Every day we thank our lucky stars that she never got around to retiring.

 Mary Leitko has held the post of Children’s Program Manager at the library since 2013.
 She has attended schools in California, Nebraska, Florida and Texas but feels her real education comes from being a student of life.
 Mary is responsible for creating and implementing children’s after-school programs during the school year and for the busy eight-week summer program schedule.

 Pat Cox has worked at the library since 2010.
 In addition to bookkeeping and front desk duties, Pat leads the library book club and is library liaison for the FYI program series.